chronicleprotocol/scribe/docs/Management.md

 Set the following environment variables:

-- `WHO`: The address grant toll to
+- `WHO`: The address to grant toll to

 Run: